zld-make/ClickRemoval/README.md

 ## Key Features

 - **Plug‑and‑play** – Works with any Stable Diffusion model that contains self‑attention layers (SD1.5, SD2.1, SDXL, and their fine‑tuned variants).
 - **Click‑only interaction** – No masks, no text prompts, no training.
-Supports positive/negative clicks for higher precision.
+Supports positive and negative clicks for higher precision.
 - **Innovative attention modulation** – SGAR & SGAS unify localisation and inpainting in a single forward pass, avoiding error accumulation of multi‑stage systems.

 ## Quick Start